-The International@CampusLife (ICL) team includes several trained student immigration specialists who can assist you in the submission of your Tier 4 visa application.
+The International@CampusLife (ICL) team includes several trained student immigration specialists who can assist you in the submission of your Student visa application.
 The University expects all students who are making an application in the UK to use this service as it is reduces the risk of your visa being refused.
-The service is completely free but you have a responsibility to ensure you are preparing your application in a timely manner and follow all instructions and advice given to you .
+The service is completely free but you have a responsibility to ensure you are preparing your application in a timely manner and follow all instructions and advice given to you.

 Please note that ICL can, in most cases, also help your family members who are applying with you as dependants but at peak times, priority may be given to student cases.

 When should I make my visa application?